MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 ### Data instrumentation in your app specific to Teams

 At a presentation level, your application is accessed by your end user across different modalities.
 Each modality has its own unique user interaction points, meta data that facilitates telemetry capture unique to that modality.
 For example, viewing a product might be tracked via page view in a web app vs. screen tracking in mobile app.
 This is the instrumentation that is required to be done additionally in your SaaS app because it's now surfacing inside of the Teams client.
-Your Teams app may have leveraged one or more of the platform capabilities only available inside Teams such as bots, message extensions etc. or you have crafted experiences to address use cases unique to Teams such as meeting extensions, intelligent M365-aware scenarios using Microsoft Graph, link unfurling, etc. This is what is covered in more detail in the rest of this document.
+Your Teams app may have leveraged one or more of the platform capabilities only available inside Teams such as bots, message extensions etc. or you have crafted experiences to address use cases unique to Teams such as meeting extensions, intelligent M365-aware scenarios using Microsoft Graph, link unfurling, etc. Capturing telemetry from these unique Teams app experiences is covered in more detail in the rest of this document.

 ## Tracking Teams app specific telemetry